 After Hill stepped down just nine months into her tenure, Democrat Christy Smith, then serving in California’s 38th Assembly District (which overlaps with about 60% of CA-25), won a plurality in the special election primary but lost the low-turnout special election in May to Republican aerospace executive and former fighter pilot Mike Garcia.
 She and Garcia also placed one-two respectively in California’s jungle primary contest for the new 2021–22 congressional term.

 Smith fended off several Democratic carpetbaggers in that primary, including progressive online provocateur Cenk Uygur and northeast L.A. resident Christopher Smith, who stayed in the race until it was too late to pull his likely-to-confuse-voters name from the ballot.
-Uygur sold his home in Orange County and moved to the South Bay in Northern California that year while still asserting he was the best choice to represent the people of CA-25.
+Uygur sold his home in Orange County and moved to the South Bay in Los Angeles County that year while still asserting he was the best choice to represent the people of CA-25.
 Smith prevailed, but the primary battle left sore feelings among some Democrats, who then sat out the special election.

 Ignoring COVID guidelines, setting up illegal ballot collection boxes, and lying about Smith’s legislative history and her position on multiple issues paid off for Garcia — but just barely.
 He won the November general election by a mere 333 votes in a district that gave Joe Biden a 10.2% margin of victory.